GitMirroring/gnuboot/site/index.md

 [GRUB](https://www.gnu.org/software/grub/),
 [Tianocore](https://www.tianocore.org/)), which must also be configured.
-*Libreboot solves this problem*; it is a *coreboot distribution* with an [automated build system](docs/build/) that builds complete *ROM images* for easy installation, and user-friendly documentation is provided.
+*Libreboot solves this problem*; it is a *coreboot distribution* with an [automated build system](docs/build/) that builds complete *ROM images*, for easy installation.
+User-friendly documentation is provided.

 Libreboot has advanced features like
 [encrypted /boot/](docs/gnulinux/encrypted_debian.md) and [GPG support](docs/gnulinux/grub_hardening.html).